Wamy-Dev/ReziWebsite/README.md

 # ReziWebsite

 Welcome to the [Rezi.one](https://www.rezi.one) github!
-This is the second iteration of the Rezi Project after the [Rezi Bot](https://github.com/Wamy-Dev/Rezi) broke (to be revived when I get the chance).
+This is the second iteration of the Rezi Project after the [Rezi Bot](https://github.com/Wamy-Dev/Rezi) broke.
 This project will eventually be open source, but right now, I am not comfortable releasing it in its current state.
 The [Rezi Bot](https://github.com/Wamy-Dev/Rezi) was rushed and I learned a lot through that project, and I don't want to make the same mistake twice.
 For now the source code will be kept private.
 I run this all on my own with school and work and relationsips as well.
 I still have a lot of testing to do, so thank you for your patience with the project.

 *Latest Stable= NA | Latest Dev= NA*